fengbintu/Neural-Networks-on-Silicon/README.md

 ## My Contributions
 My main research interest is chip and architecture design for AI.
 For more informantion about me and my research, you can go to [my homepage](https://fengbintu.github.io/).

 [Feb.
-2022] **ReDCIM and TranCIM.
-Reconfigurable Digital Computing-in-Memory: Innovative Design Philosophy for AI Chips.**
+2022] **Reconfigurable Digital Computing-in-Memory AI Chip.**
+- I designed an innovative AI chip architecture, Reconfigurable Digital Computing-In-Memory.
+The architecture fuses the philosophy of reconfigurable computing and digital computing-in-memory, balancing efficiency, accuracy, and flexibility for emerging AI chips.
+I designed two 28nm chips based on the new architecture, Reconfigurable Digital CIM (ReDCIM) and Transformer CIM (TranCIM).
+- ReDCIM (pronounced as "red-CIM") is the first CIM chip for cloud AI with flexible FP/INT support, which was covered by [Synced](https://mp.weixin.qq.com/s/v82Bt99l43S6Kegf83_q6A).
+TranCIM is the first CIM chip for Transformer models, which tackles the memory and computation challenges raised by Transformer's attention mechanism.
 - [A 28nm 29.2TFLOPS/W BF16 and 36.5TOPS/W INT8 Reconfigurable Digital CIM Processor with Unified FP/INT Pipeline and Bitwise in-Memory Booth Multiplication for Cloud Deep Learning Acceleration](https://ieeexplore.ieee.org/document/9731762) (**ISSCC'22**)
-  - I designed a 28nm Reconfigurable Digital CIM (ReDCIM) chip for cloud AI, with flexible FP/INT support and three features from top to bottom.
+  - ReDCIM is designed for cloud AI, with flexible FP/INT support and three features from top to bottom.
     - ReDCIM is designed on an in-memory alignment-free FP MAC pipeline that interleaves exponent alignment and INT mantissa MAC.
 Both inputs and weights are pre-aligned to their local maximum exponents, so CIM focuses on only MAC acceleration without complex alignment logic.
-    - A Bitwise in-Memory Booth Multiplication (BM^2) architecture is designed with bitwise input Booth encoding in the BM^2 controller and partial product recoding in the SRAM-CIM macro, which reduces nearly 50% cycle count and bitwise multiplications.
+    - A Bitwise in-Memory Booth Multiplication (BM$^2$) architecture is designed with bitwise input Booth encoding in the BM$^2$ controller and partial product recoding in the SRAM-CIM macro, which reduces nearly 50% cycle count and bitwise multiplications.
     - ReDCIM implements hierarchical and reconfigurable in-memory accumulators to enable flexible support of BF16 (BFloat16)/FP32 and INT8/16 in the same CIM macro.
 - [A 28nm 15.59uJ/Token Full-Digital Bitline-Transpose CIM-based Sparse Transformer Accelerator with Pipeline/Parallel Reconfigurable Modes](https://ieeexplore.ieee.org/document/9731645) (**ISSCC'22**)
-  - I designed a 28nm Transformer CIM (TranCIM) chip following the reconfigurable digital CIM design philosophy.
-There are three features targeting the memory and computation challenges raised by the attention mechanism of Transformer models.
+  - TranCIM has three features targeting the challenges raised by the attention mechanism of Transformer models.
     - TranCIM connects its CIM engines through a reconfigurable streaming network (RSN) with dedicated modes for different layers in Transformer: Pipeline mode for attention layers and parallel mode for fully-connected layers.
     - TranCIM's SRAM-CIM macro is designed with a bitline-transpose structure to align the directions of input feeding and weight writing.
 Thus in the QKT-pipeline mode, transposing K is realized without additional storage and buffer access.
     - TranCIM implements a sparse attention scheduler (SAS) to dynamically configure CIM workload for different sparse attention patterns.
-- ReDCIM is the first CIM chip for cloud AI.
-TranCIM is the first CIM chip for Transformer models.

 [Aug.
 2020] **Evolver, Evolvable AI Chip.**